python/typing/README.rst

 PEP 484: Type Hints
 ===================

-This GitHub repo is used for development of typing module defined by PEP 484.
+This GitHub repo is used for development of the ``typing`` module defined by PEP 484.
+The module is available in Python since version 3.5.0 on a provisional basis until Python 3.7.0.

 Authors
 -------